Machine learning model training

 Many different types of data are stored within a data warehouse.
 This is because future needs aren’t yet known, so “everything” needs to be captured, resulting in a heterogenous variety of data types and schemas.

-A data mart, being built for a particular need or audience and containing a tiny subset of the warehouse’s data, has a more homogenous data schema.
+A data mart has a more homogenous data schema because it’s built for a particular need and contains only a subset of the warehouse’s data.

 Data storage topology

 A data warehouse is an integrated, time-variant, and non-volatile collection of data.
-“Time-variant” means the warehouse’s data is tied to a particular time period; it may be loaded daily, hourly, or some other regular periodic schedule.
+“Time-variant” means the warehouse’s data is tied to a particular time period.
+It may be loaded daily, hourly, or on some other periodic schedule.
 Within that period of time, though, the data is consistent and does not change.

 The consolidation of so many different types of data structures from a wide variety of sources requires a more technical data storage solution.
 It’s not uncommon to use complex designs, like star, centipede, or snowflake schemas.